Gentlymad-Studios/NewGraph/README.md

     public SpecialData specialData;
 }
 ```
-After adding the required attributes and implementing the interface you node should be immidiatley available in the GraphView.
+After adding the required attributes and implementing the interface your node should be immidiatley available in the GraphView.

 ## Notes
 1. You can also create editor only utility nodes.
 See the source code for the CommentNode (https://github.com/Gentlymad-Studios/NewGraph/blob/main/Editor/Views/Nodes/CommentNode.cs) to learn more about it.